cloudflare/cloudflare-docs/products/mobile-sdk/src/content/accelerated-mode/index.md

 ### Get started today

 Cloudflare Mobile SDK is still in early access.
-Please [reach out to us](https://www.cloudflare.com/neumob/) if you are interested in accelerating your mobile app by joining our early acess program.
+Please [reach out to us](https://www.cloudflare.com/neumob/) if you are interested in accelerating your mobile app by joining our early access program.